idalr/SlidingWindowAttnGraphs/README.md

 #### Analysis

 To visualize attentions adjacency matrix,
-*required: a trained MHA model, either a classifier or a summarizer*
+*required: a trained MHA model, either a classifier or a summarizer*.

 `num_print` defines number of samples prints from each split.
 `random_sampling` enables random samples instead of the first `<num_print>` instances.